devmor-j/vue-base-carousel/README.md

   - Pressing *f* key (no interfere with *ctrl + f* which is binded to find action)
   - *Double clicking* on carousel (except it's arrow buttons, and pagination dots)
 - Enough accessibility support
+- Can load async content (images from APIs)

 ## Usage